cheng-tan/vowpalwabbit.github.io/_guides/contextual_bandits.md

 vw = pyvw.vw("--cb 4")
 ```

->**Note:** You can pass `--quiet` if you want vw to stop talking while it's working.
+>**Note:** Use `--quiet` command if you want to stop VW diagnostics while you work.

-Now, for each trained example we call learn on our vw model.
+Now, call learn for each trained example on your VW model.

 ```python
 for i in train_df.index: